Can I take graduate psychology courses as a non-degree (non-matriculated) student?

 No. Applicants who possess a graduate degree have the GRE requirement waived by Montclair State.

-Do I need to take the Advanced Psychology GRE for admission?
+Do I need to take the GRE Psychology Subject Test for admission?

 No. We do not require the subject-specific exam.